 Braced frames: stiff and efficient

-A braced frame is a structural system, which is designed primarily to resist wind and earthquake forces.
-Members in a braced frame are designed to work in tension and compression, similar to a truss.
-Braced frames are almost always composed of steel members.
+A braced frame is a structural system, and its main function is to resists wind and earthquake forces.
+Members in a braced frame also work in tension and compression, similar to a truss.
+The main components of braced frames are almost always steel members.
 Braced frames resist loads through a series of trusses made of steel members.
 The diagonal members of the trusses resist lateral loads in the form of axial stresses, by either tension or compression.
 Braced frames are often the most economical method of resisting wind loads in multi-story buildings.

 - Can be located internally or externally for flexibility of architectural design